aleksei089/PDE4603_Major_Project/README.md

 ```
 If catkin_make is unsuccessful, try to install all necessary packages using the "sudo apt-get install" command.
 Also, you can try catkin_make a few times.
-This should help.
+All this should help.
 ## Usage
 1. ...
 ```